simran1002/Classroom-Dashboard/README.md

-Here's the corrected version of the `README.md` file:

----

 # Classroom Website

 This is a full-stack classroom management website built using Node.js, Express, MongoDB, and React.js.
 The application provides role-based access for principals, teachers, and students, allowing for user management, classroom assignments, and timetable creation.